-The FDR team has taken a look at our food/beverage trend prediction made in 2017 and updated them to reflect where we are at in January 2023.
+The FDR team has taken a look at our food/beverage trend predictions made in 2017 and updated them to reflect where we are at in early 2023.
 The trends cover everything from Asian flavor trends in the USA to restaurant menu trends.
 Take a look…

 Prediction: Asian Ice Cream